Pizza Twist Bread

-- While the dough is rising, heat the oven to 350 degrees F.
+- While the dough is rising, heat the oven to 350°F.

-- When the dough has risen, bake at 350 degrees F until it's nicely browned and the exposed cheese is melted.
+- When the dough has risen, bake bread until it's nicely browned and the exposed cheese is melted.

-- Remove from the oven and let it cool on a rack for a short while - that cheese is molten hot.
+- Remove from the oven and let it cool on a rack for a short while - use caution, the cheese is very hot.

 - Serve warm or at room temperature with your favorite dipping sauce.

 - Recipe created by Cookistry.